ashwathkart/ashwathkart.github.io/_posts/2000-01-10-autonomous-parking.markdown

 ### Control module

 The control system utilizes Model Predictive Control (MPC), which works by optimizing system inputs over a prediction horizon while respecting system constraints.
 In this case, the controller optimizes steering angle and velocity commands while ensuring the vehicle stays within its physical limits and avoids obstacles.
 The prediction horizon was set to 2 seconds, divided into 20 timesteps, allowing the controller to anticipate and smoothly execute complex maneuvers like three-point turns.
 The MPC formulation also incorporates soft constraints on acceleration and jerk to ensure passenger comfort during parking operations.

+One of the key challenges addressed in the control system was handling the dynamic nature of parking.
+As the vehicle moves closer to the spot, its perception of the spot's exact location improves, leading to varying target positions.
+Rather than regenerating the entire path each time the target position updates, we implemented a blend function that smoothly interpolates between the previous and newly detected goal positions:

+$$ goal_{new} = \alpha \cdot goal_{detected} + (1-\alpha) \cdot goal_{previous} $$

+This blending approach allows the controller to gracefully handle updates to the target position while maintaining smooth and stable vehicle motion throughout the parking maneuver.

+The video below illustrates how the controller adjusts the path in real-time to maintain smooth motion while following the planned trajectory as closely as possible, while also handling the dynamic nature of the target position, simulated in this case by a sine function randomly changing the target position.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/rcOIEILTj5I" frameborder="1" allowfullscreen></iframe>

 The MPC controller takes the planned path and optimizes the vehicle's movements by minimizing a cost function: